gnembon/fabric-carpet/docs/scarpet/Full.md

 __on_tick_nether()  // can access blocks and entities in the nether __on_tick_ender()   // can access blocks and entities in the end __on_chunk_generated(x,z) // called after a chunk is promoted to the full chunk,
-                          // prodiving lowest x and z coords in the chunk
+                          // providing lowest x and z coords in the chunk
                           // event will not work with optifine installed in the game __on_lightning(block, mode) // mode is `true` if lightning caused horse trap to spawn
 // player specific callbacks